AdobeDocs/journey-optimizer.it-IT/help/using/push-configuration.md

 ## Passaggio 3: Testare l’app mobile con un evento {#mobile-app-test}

-Dopo aver configurato la tua app mobile sia in Adobe Experience Platform che in Adobe Launch, ora puoi testarla prima di inviare notifiche push ai profili.
+Dopo aver configurato l’app mobile sia in Adobe Experience Platform che in [!DNL Adobe Experience Platform Data Collection], ora puoi testarlo prima di inviare notifiche push ai profili.
 In questo caso d’uso, creeremo un percorso per eseguire il targeting della nostra app mobile e imposteremo un evento che attiverà la notifica push.

 <!--
 You can use a test mobile app for this use case.
 For more on this, refer to this [page](https://wiki.corp.adobe.com/pages/viewpage.action?spaceKey=CJM&title=Details+of+setting+the+mobile+test+app) (internal use only).